Athletic Training, Baseball, Basketball, Football - American, Health, Physical Therapy, Pickleball, Rehab, Tennis, Volleyball

 The body neurologically or in the nerves turns off the nerves to the muscles of that body part.
 So if you've injured something in the past, you may notice that you have trouble moving it.
 That's not because you're being weak or because of pain, it's because the body has reflexively stopped the motion by turning the nerves off to those muscles.

-What that means is that when we're walking, playing sports, or changing direction, we're not relying on the ligaments, we're relying on the muscles.
-So if the muscles are turned off or half asleep because of the ankle sprain event that we had three days ago, guess what's going to happen next time you try and stress your ankle, it's going to give and you're going to have bypass your dynamic stabilizer because it's not working.
+What that means is that when we're walking, playing sports, or changing direction, we're not relying on the ligaments.
+We're relying on the muscles.
+So, if the muscles are turned off or half asleep because of the ankle sprain event that we had three days ago, guess what's going to happen next time you try to stress your ankle?
+It's going to give, and you're going to have to bypass your dynamic stabilizer because it's not working.

 And so one of the critical points to ankle sprains is to reestablish normal firing of the perennial tendons.
 We need to turn the peroneal tendons back on, and usually, that requires a little bit of physical therapy.